 In fact, it rarely helps because the change is so drastic that your body is craving all these bad things that you loved so much.
 And your body is unable to cope with this change that, unless you have the willpower of a Navy SEAL.
 So you end up reaching for the coke cans.
 This is why most New Year’s resolutions don’t last very long.

 The solution for these types of addictions is to make one replacement at a time so that they are barely noticeable.
 Lifestyle, not diet or drastic change is the buzzword.
 A lifestyle change has more permanent repercussions.

 The financial impact is also felt because you can just buy e-liquids, which you can browse at Vaporescence online.
 These take longer to use up than a standard cigarette would.
-The fact that you are still getting the hit, and you can choose e-liquids in different flavors, from fruity ones to even menthol, means that you don’t have to delve too far away from the feelings you had when you smoke.
+The fact that you are still getting the hit, and you can choose e-liquids in different flavors.
+From fruity ones to even menthol, it means that you don’t have to delve too far away from the feelings you had when you smoke.
 So it can become a more gradual change to giving up completely, rather than making a big change in your smoking habits.

 Another example of modern bad habits is fizzy drinks.
 If you have a child that cannot live without their orange soda, a handy swap is to use a bit of orange dilute and add fizzy water/club soda.
 It tastes like orange soda and the fizz can be recognisable as similar to orange soda but without as much sugar.

 Addictions come in many forms now, from computers to social media, to diet.
 But they all need to be tackled with the same amount of urgency as you would tackle major substance issues, like drugs or alcohol.
 Looking around you now, you can see the amount of obesity and child sleep issues are increasing now,.
 By tackling it in the right manner, we can get rid of these addictions once and for all.